 Having a clear, documented content strategy is crucial for companies to capture customers online.
-This is especially true for media-based companies whose entire business is based on content.
+This is especially true for media-based companies whose entire business is based on creating engaging content.
 This increase in importance means that chief content officers are now viewed as key business executives who sit on boards of directors.
 Content is viewed as being just as important in the development of a business as sales or finance.

 Role of a Chief Content Officer

 The chief content officer (CCO) should be primarily responsible for developing a comprehensive content strategy and continually improving upon the strategy through assessments of its effectiveness.
 In parallel, the CCO should look towards building the business’ brand and setting an overall goal regarding the future of the company’s content.
 The rise of the role of the CCO can be attributed to the rise of the internet and the consumer’s tendency to go online.

 As a result, companies are also transitioning towards online platforms, making the company’s representation through their website, among other channels, crucial.
 Businesses aim to create an emotional connection between their brand and consumers, and CCOs must translate that goal into strategic elements and characteristics of their online platforms.
 Therefore, for some businesses, content and brand representation may be placed at even higher importance than emphasis on the product itself.
 For companies that partake in media creation such as Hulu, Netflix, and Amazon, the CCO will also oversee the development of original programming

 Background of a CCO